 A minor head injury, possibly coming from a knock after a sudden stop, could see compensation ranging between £1,940 and £11,200.
 It’s hard to say how long it’ll be before the claim is resolved until one of our solicitors has carried out an initial investigation.

 How long do I have to make a claim?

 First and foremost, you should concentrate on recovering as well as possible.
 Once you're ready, you should consider contacting First4Lawyers to start your claim.
 The sooner you start your claim, the quicker our team of expert solicitors can help you to achieve the compensation that you deserve.

 I’ve suffered an injury whilst on public transport.
 What should I do?

 After you’ve recovered from your injuries, it’s worth making a compensation claim.
-The sooner you contact First4lawyers, the quicker we can help you to not only seek justice and compensation, but support you in your recovery.
+The sooner you contact us, the quicker we can help you to not only seek justice and compensation, but support you in your recovery.
 Contact us by either calling us, requesting a callback at the top of the screen, or complete our online claim form.